discully/afinalunity/README.md

 which will output the transporter room scene as `transp.rm.png`.

-To convert a sprite or font file you must also provide a `.rm` or `.scr` background image upon which the sprite would be drawn, using the `--background` argument.
+To convert a sprite or font file you must also provide a `.rm` or `.scr` background image upon which they would be drawn, using the `--background` argument.
 For example:
 ```sh
 python afu_to_png.py brdgpica.spr --background bridge.rm